 For MPRNs created after 01/09/2013, where a meter has been installed and there is no supply contract in place, the Shipper who requested the creation of the MPRN will be required to ensure that either a supply contract is put in place within a month, or that the meter is removed.
 Where the MPRN was not requested by a Shipper (e.g. where it was requested by a Transporter or Utility Infrastructure Provider), the relevant Transporter is responsible for instructing the consumer to procure a supply contract.
-If the MPRN was requested by a Shipper that is also the confirming Shipper then backbilling will occur and the UG from the site during the period it is unregistered will be temporary.
-In all other circumstances (i.e. change of Shipper, MPRN requested by another party, or no supply contract procured and meter disconnected) the UG will be permanent.
+In both cases, if If the MPRN was requested by a supply contractShipper that is subsequently obtainedalso the confirming Shipper then backbilling will occur and the UG from the site during the period it is unregistered will be temporary.
+If In all other circumstances (i.e. change of Shipper, MPRN requested by another party, or no supply contract is procured the and meter will be disconnected.
+This is) the only circumstance in which UG will be permanent UG can arise from this source under Mod 0410A.